sensu/sensu-docs/content/sensu-go/5.16/api/users.md

 #### EXAMPLE {#users-post-example}

-The following example demonstrates a POST request to the `/users` API to create the user `alice`, resulting in an HTTP `200 OK` response and the created user definition.
+The following example demonstrates a POST request to the `/users` API endpoint to create the user `alice`, resulting in an HTTP `200 OK` response and the created user definition.

 {{< highlight shell >}}
 curl -X POST \